busycaesar/Learning_CPP_1/README.md

 # OOP 244 Workshops

-## We use to get workshops every week.
-Hence, this contains all 10 workshops along with the learning outcomes of each of them.
+## We use to get workshops every week in this course.
+Hence, this contains all 10 workshops along with its learning outcomes.